How to cycle a new freshwater aquarium

 Updated April 2026.

-Cycling is the single most important step in setting up a new tank, and the one most beginner failures trace back to.
+Cycling is the most important step in setting up a new tank, and the one most beginner failures trace back to.
 You have to grow two bacterial colonies in your filter that convert toxic ammonia from fish waste into less-toxic nitrate.
 Without those colonies, fish die in their own waste.
 With them, the tank runs.
 Don't add fish until the cycle is fully established — that's the non-negotiable beginner rule.

-The fishless method is the cleanest both ethically and procedurally — where care guides differ is on the method and timeline.
+The fishless method is the cleanest both ethically and procedurally — where care guides23 differ is on the method and timeline.
 The rest of this guide explains what each step is actually doing, why the conservative timeline matters, and the common ways the cycle fails.

 What the nitrogen cycle actually is